pixo2000/Apps/Spacer/notes.md

 DISCORD RPC

-test if save on alt+f4
+test if save on alt+f4 -> does not save fix!!!!

+playerinfo gives uuid -> maybe also info if another player scans you

+credits on station, whereami -> on station

+undock command, start alias

+only scan planets you know